Sarah (1800 ship)

 Sarah was launched at Hartlepool in 1800.
-Between 1807 and 1813 Sarah made two voyages as a whaler.
+Between 1807 and 1813 Sarah made two voyages as a whaler in the British southern whale fishery.
 On her first whaling voyage her captain claimed the Auckland Islands for Britain.
 As she was coming home a French privateer captured her, but a British privateer recaptured her.
 After her whaling voyages Sarah became a transport, a West Indiaman, and traded with North America.
 She was last listed in 1826.

 Career

 Susan entered Lloyd's Register in 1801 with G. Robson, master and owner.
-The next year her master changed from Robson to Lghtley, and her trade from London–Jamaica to London–St. Domingo.
+The next year her master changed from Robson to Lightley, and her trade from London–Jamaica to London–St. Domingo.

 J. Lightly sold Sarah to Samuel Enderby & Sons c.
 1807.
 The information did not get into the Register of Shipping until 1809, and later into Lloyd's Register.
 The registers were only as accurate as shipowners chose to keep them, and in this case they carried stale data for some time.
 The 1809 register showed Sarah with A. Bristow, master, Enderby, owner, and trade London–South Seas.